 Changu Narayan Temple

 The oldest temple in the valley with amazing stone and wood carvings.
-It’s quieter than the other sites, perfect for some reflection, photos, and enjoying the peaceful atmosphere.
-A great way to finish your Kathmandu UNESCO World Heritage tour.
+It’s quieter than the other sites, perfect for witnessing the architecture of Nepal, photos, and enjoying the peaceful atmosphere.
+A great way to finish your Kathmandu World Heritage tour.

 Local Etiquette during the tour